aws-solutions-library-samples/guidance-for-automated-setup-for-elastic-vmware-service-on-aws/README.md

 ### Cost

 You are responsible for the cost of the AWS services used while running this Guidance.
-As of September 2025, the cost for running this Guidance with the default settings in the US East (N. Virginia) Region `us-east-1` is approximately _$8,000 per month_ for a standard 4 ESXi node deployment.
+As of September 2025, the cost for running this Guidance with the default settings in the US East (N. Virginia) Region `us-east-1` is approximately _$8,000 per month_ (TO DO: validate/update) for a standard 4 ESXi node deployment.

 We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this Guidance.